 Respiratory Registrar 2024

-We are currently seeking applications from Respiratory Registrars for Teaching hospitals in Dublin, Ireland.
+We are currently seeking applications from Respiratory Registrars for Teaching hospitals in Cork, Ireland.

 This is an excellent opportunity to progress your career while working directly for a highly respected hospital, offering good working hours where basic pay can be supplemented by overtime and other allowances.